WiFi-Snooping

 4 Mins Read

-PUREVPNDigital SecurityWiFi Snooping: Here’s What Eavesdroppers See Over Unsecured WiFi Hotspot
+PureVPNDigital SecurityWiFi Snooping: Here’s What Eavesdroppers See Over Unsecured WiFi Hotspot

-However, most people do not know that public Wi-Fi hotspots an ideal target for hackers and snoopers.
+However, most people do not know that public Wi-Fi hotspots are an ideal target for hackers and snoopers.
 According to a survey conducted by CNBC, most people are unaware of the risks of using public Wi-Fi.

 How to Secure Wi-Fi from Hackers?